munkireport/munkireport-php/app/modules/homebrew/README.md

 Homebrew module
 ==============

-Module provides a breakdown on everything currently installed by Homebrew
+Module provides a breakdown on everything currently installed by Homebrew.
+It can be installed separately from the homebrew_info module.

 Database:
 * name - varchar(255) - name of item installed by brew